anniliu0502/Marketing-Analytics-Portfolio/Project2_Customer_Segmentation/README.md

 ---

 ## 🧠 Objective
-To identify distinct customer segments based on dining preferences, behaviors, and demographics to **guide menu development, service training, pricing strategy, and marketing campaigns for a restaurant business**.
+To identify distinct customer segments based on dining preferences, behaviors, and demographics to :
+- guide menu development
+- service training
+- pricing strategy
+- marketing campaigns for a restaurant business

 ---